Having a Meckel’s Scan (Child)

 The entire procedure should take about 30 to 60 minutes.
 A typical scan goes like this:

 An IV will be placed into your child’s arm, hand, or foot.
-Your child will feel a small pinch, but it should not hurt.
+Your child will feel a pinch when the needle is inserted.

 Your child will lie down on the exam table.
 A camera is placed above the table.
-It will be put very close to your child, but it won’t touch your child.
+It will be put very close to your child, but it won’t touch them.

 Radiotracer will flow through the IV line.
 The camera will take photos.
 It will not hurt.